Skip to main content

 Shadow advisory violates transparency laws on climate policy

-Energy Secretary Chris Wright assembled the 2025 Climate Working Group in March 2025, handpicking five climate contrarians including John ChristyJohn Christy from University of Alabama, Judith CurryJudith Curry from Georgia Tech, Steven KooninSteven Koonin from Stanford's Hoover Institution, Roy Spencer from University of Alabama, and Canadian economist Ross McKitrick.
-Wright gave them two months to produce a report contradicting decades of peer-reviewed climate science, operating in complete secrecy without public transparency required by federal advisory committee laws.
+Energy Secretary Chris Wright assembled the 2025 Climate Working Group in early 2025, handpicking five climate contrarians: John ChristyJohn Christy from the University of Alabama, Judith CurryJudith Curry from Georgia Tech, Steven KooninSteven Koonin from Stanford's Hoover Institution, Roy Spencer from the University of Alabama, and Canadian economist Ross McKitrick.
+Wright gave them approximately two months to produce a report contradicting decades of peer-reviewed climate science, operating in complete secrecy without the public transparency required by federal advisory committee laws.

-Environmental Defense Fund and Union of Concerned Scientists filed suit on August 15, 2025, challenging Wright's violation of the Federal Advisory Committee Act which requires balanced membership and open proceedings for government advisory groups.
+Environmental Defense Fund and Union of Concerned Scientists filed suit on August 12, 2025 (not August 15), challenging Wright's violation of the Federal Advisory Committee Act which requires balanced membership and open proceedings for government advisory groups.
 The lawsuit alleges Wright created the group specifically to produce predetermined conclusions that would justify EPA's revocation of the 2009 Endangerment Finding classifying greenhouse gases as pollutants.

-The July 2025 DOE report titled 'A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate' contains over 100 false or misleading claims according to Carbon Brief's fact-check involving dozens of leading climate scientists.
-Climate researcher Zeke Hausfather documented how his own research was misquoted, misrepresented, and misused throughout the 141-page document.
+The July 2025 DOE report titled 'A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate' contains more than 100 false or misleading claims according to an analysis by Carbon Brief involving dozens of climate scientists.
+The 140-page document was criticized for cherry-picking evidence, misquoting research, and highlighting uncertainties to minimize climate change impacts.

-Trump's EPA used Wright's contrarian report the same day it was released—July 29, 2025—to justify proposing revocation of the Endangerment Finding that has served as legal foundation for federal climate regulations since 2009.
+Trump's EPA used Wright's contrarian report the same day it was released—July 29, 2025—to justify proposing revocation of the Endangerment Finding that's served as the legal foundation for federal climate regulations since 2009.
 This coordination reveals the report was commissioned specifically as legal cover for predetermined regulatory rollbacks rather than legitimate scientific inquiry.

 The secret working group violated transparency requirements that ensure scientific integrity in government advisory processes.
 Federal law mandates balanced expert representation and public oversight to prevent exactly this type of predetermined outcome where political appointees select ideologically aligned researchers to produce desired conclusions.